istio/istio.io/_docs/tutorial/99-cleanup.md

 ---
 title: Cleanup
-overview: Undeploy Bookinfo and the Istio control plane with all the addons
+overview: Undeploy Bookinfo and the Istio control plane with all the addons.

 order: 99